Cheaper Ways To Buy Apple Macs

 Where to buy refurbished Mac

-The online apple store.
+The online Apple store.
 Under the Store tab, inside ‘Special Deal’ panel, look for Refurbished Mac.
-Check with your country’s online Mac store because some product don’t ship internationally.
+Check with your country’s online Mac store because some products don’t ship internationally.
 Refurbished Mac product in each country store varies, and they come and go very fast, especially the good deals.
-So if you are really into getting one, make sure you stay alert.
+So if you are really into getting one, make sure you stay alerted.

 Tips to grab fast on Mac refurbished page

-When a good deal (especially the Macbook series) hit the refurbish page, it stays for couple of days and it’ll be purchased.
+When a good deal (especially the Macbook series) hit the refurbished page, it stays for a couple of days and it’ll be purchased.
 To catch the good deals, you need to stay alert.
-The page has got no RSS feeds, but still there’s way to get around it so you get the first hand information on product releases.
+The page has got no RSS feeds, but still, there’s way to get around it so you get the first-hand information on product releases.
 Here’s what I did to snatch one of the good Macbook deal.

 1. .Mac account ready – Make sure you have a .Mac account, with your credit card information, shipping addresses properly filled in.